A season at Omega offers a unique opportunity for hard work, personal growth, spiritual exploration, community building, and transforming lives.

 |Perks & Rewards||

 Seasonal Staff members commit to a full-time schedule for 6 months and receive a compensation package that includes a weekly wage, indoor housing, and all meals that is at minimum equivalent to the New York State minimum wage.
-For example, with a base hourly rate, given a 35 hour work week, staff would receive a wage of $182 per week in addition to their housing and meals.
+For example, with a base hourly rate, given a 35-hour work week, staff would receive a wage of $197.50 per week in addition to their housing and meals.

-All Seasonal Staff members will participate in the Holistic Education Program (including thousands of exclusive classes each year); have access to campus facilities; receive discounts at the Omega Store, Omega Café, and Omega Wellness Center; and participation in a vibrant learning community.
+All seasonal staff will participate in the Holistic Education Program (including thousands of exclusive classes each year); have access to campus facilities; receive a 20% discount at the Omega Store, Omega Café, and Omega Wellness Center; and participation in a vibrant learning community.
 Also included are daily open classes in yoga, tai chi, meditation, and movement, as well as access to Omega concerts, dances, catalog sampler classes, and other special events.

 Omega is committed to diversity.
 Service-oriented people of any age (18 and over), gender, national origin, race, sexual orientation and spiritual belief are encouraged to apply.
 From 18-year-olds to retirees, Seasonal Community Members come from all walks of life.
 There may be teachers on break from school tending to the garden, lawyers serving in the Dining Hall, and college students eager to gain team-building skills welcoming participants and helping with their luggage.
 Many individuals in midlife find that a season at Omega is an ideal experience during a life transition or career change.
 It is also perfect for young graduates and active retirees who want to participate in community living.